The top 6 skincare ingredients to avoid during cancer treatment

 - Many toners and creams have alcohol, which delivers a quick-dry finish, but might also sap your skin’s moisture levels, leading to irritation and itchy, uncomfortable skin

 - There are two types of sunscreen: mineral and chemical.
 Mineral (Physical) sunscreens have two active ingredients, which work by physically blocking UV rays.

 - Chemical sunscreens contain a variety of chemicals, which absorb UV light and release it as heat after a chemical reaction takes place.
 Chemical sunscreens have many more active ingredients than mineral versions, which makes the likelihood of irritating sensitive skin higher.

 PARABENS AND SODIUM LAURYL SULPHATE -

 - These ingredients can irritate the skin and cause dryness.
 Opt for sulphate-free formulas, especially when choosing a cleanser, and choose one that contains high amounts of moisturising ingredients like glycerin and hyaluronic acid instead.

 - Exfoliating products remove skin build-up of dead cells and that process doesn’t happen when you’re going through a cancer treatment.
 So skip the scrubs, AHAs, and glycolic acid.

-Discover more help with our other blogs - Skincare during Cancer Treatment
+Check out our other blogs for more information - Skincare during Cancer Treatment